cmarvaz/cmarvaz.github.io/_pages/research.md

 </div>

 <div style="text-align: justify">
-Furthermore, from a compilation of several variability studies in classical (M$_V < -8$ mag) and ultra-faint dwarf galaxies, in <a href="https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.2183M/abstract">Martínez-Vázquez et al. (2019)</a> we infer that there is a linear correlation between the brightness of a galaxy and the number of RR Lyrae stars in the galaxy,  which after updating the number of RR Lyrae stars in <a href="https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.1061V/abstract">Vivas, Martínez-Vázquez & Walker (2020)</a>, has been proved to work very well even in the low luminosity regime.
-This relation not only foresees the number of RR Lyrae stars but also predicts that the method of finding new ultra faint dwarf galaxies by using two or more clumped RR Lyrae stars may work only for systems brighter than M $\lesssim -4$ mag.
+Furthermore, from a compilation of several variability studies in classical (M$_V$ < --8 mag) and ultra-faint dwarf galaxies, in <a href="https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.2183M/abstract">Martínez-Vázquez et al. (2019)</a> we infer that there is a linear correlation between the brightness of a galaxy and the number of RR Lyrae stars in the galaxy,  which after updating the number of RR Lyrae stars in <a href="https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.1061V/abstract">Vivas, Martínez-Vázquez & Walker (2020)</a>, has been proved to work very well even in the low luminosity regime.
+This relation not only foresees the number of RR Lyrae stars but also predicts that the method of finding new ultra faint dwarf galaxies by using two or more clumped RR Lyrae stars may work only for systems brighter than M$_V$ $\lesssim$ --4 mag.
 <p></p>
 </div>